reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 The algorithm extracts faces from the video, aligns, and normalizes them using MediaPipe and MTCNN.

 ### Feature Embedding Extraction
-Utilizes the VGG-Face model to extract facial features and FER to detect emotions.
+Utilizes the InceptionResnetV1 model to extract facial features and FER to detect emotions.

 ### Clustering and Outlier Detection
-Clusters faces to organize them by person and uses models like Isolation Forest, One-Class SVM, and Local Outlier Factor to detect anomalies.
+Clusters faces to organize them by person.

+### LSTM Autoencoder for Anomaly Detection
+Trains an LSTM autoencoder to identify anomalies in facial expressions over time.
+This model helps capture temporal dependencies and irregularities in the sequence of facial expressions and feature embeddings.

 ### Grid Search and Anomaly Detection
-Optimizes parameters using grid search and identifies top anomalies based on clustering and emotion data over time.
+Optimizes parameters using grid search and identifies top anomalies based on the LSTM autoencoder's reconstruction error over time.

 ## Example Output
 Here is an example of an anomaly detection output: